Fort Pueblo, Colorado, a non-military establishment, was a trading post also referred to as El Pueblo.

 The same year, Stephen Watts Kearny also recognized the source of the smuggled liquor and suggested that a sub-agent be stationed at Bent’s Fort, 70 miles below Pueblo.
 However, the Mexican-American War intervened, and nothing was done at this time.
 In the absence of any government agency to stop the illegal importation and trade of alcohol with the Indians, it continued.

 In 1846, a colony of some 275 Mormons, mainly from Mississippi and parts of Alabama and Tennessee, wintered about one-half mile east of El Pueblo on the south side of the Arkansas River.
-The next May, they departed for Salt Lake City, Utah.
+The following May, they departed for Salt Lake City, Utah.

 In 1847 Thomas Fitzpatrick, who had long worked in the fur trade and had personal knowledge of the inhabitants of Pueblo and Hardscrabble, became the Upper Arkansas River Indian agent.
 His report of September 1847 stated:

 By this time, the fur trade was declining, and during the Mexican-American War, trade was suppressed between the United States and Mexico.
 The post was entirely abandoned by 1849.

 After the Mexican-American War ended and the California Goldrush began, Colorado saw an increase in travelers and settlers in the area.
 Mexican settlers took over El Pueblo in 1853.